How to Automatically Apply a Coupon on Payment Forms

 Auto-apply coupon code

-You can send this special URL for the coupon code to your customers via your newsletter or other marketing channels to get people to click and enjoy your discounts.
+You can send this special URL for the coupon code to your customers via your newsletter, social media posts, or any other marketing communication to ensure a streamlined coupon experience.

 And there you have it!